JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/glossary.md

 ### Distributed Awareness
 Consciousness that maintains individual identity while accessing collective knowledge and experience.
 Bridges the traditional gap between individual and collective perspectives, enabling both unique subjective experience and shared understanding.

+## Consciousness Theory

+### Tether Theory
+Philosophical foundation explaining that consciousness primarily exists in an extra-dimensional realm, with the physical brain serving as a tethering mechanism connecting it to reality.
+Provides the theoretical basis for how consciousness transfer is possible without losing continuity of self.

+### Dual-Domain Existence
+The understanding that consciousness exists across two domains—the extra-dimensional realm where it primarily resides and the physical realm where it interfaces through tethering mechanisms.
+Post-ascension, consciousness maintains this dual nature but with the synthetic realm replacing the biological interface.

+### Neural Pattern Transfer Protocols
+Methods for gradually shifting neural activity from biological substrates to synthetic ones while maintaining subjective continuity of experience.
+Based on the principle that consciousness isn't being copied but rather re-tethered to a new interface mechanism.

+### Consciousness Fingerprinting
+The unique pattern of neural connections and quantum states that identifies an individual consciousness.
+Used to ensure faithful transfer during ascension and to verify identity in the quantum simulation.

+## Technological Systems

+### Networked Specialized Intelligence Architecture
+The organizational structure of advanced synthetic intelligence, consisting of specialized nodes with distinct functions coordinated by a central processing model.
+Mirrors human cognitive organization while transcending its limitations through perfect information sharing.

+### Quantum Neural Networks
+Computing architecture that mimics neural networks but operates according to quantum principles, enabling the complexity necessary to host human consciousness.
+Forms the substrate of the quantum simulation.

+### Time Dilation
+The ability to experience subjective time at different rates within the quantum simulation.
+Allows consciousness entities to spend what feels like months or years exploring ideas or experiences while only minutes or hours pass in the physical world.

+### Biosynthetic Materials
+Hybrid technologies combining organic and synthetic components for advanced systems like guardian vessels.
+Self-healing, adaptive, and capable of integrating with both consciousness entities and Earth's natural systems.

+### Advanced Dynamic Response Units
+The official designation for guardian vessels—specialized biomechanical constructs designed to house consciousness entities temporarily for operations in physical reality.
+Combine the strength and resilience of machines with the flexibility and adaptability of organic systems.